 When you think your dog is ready, secure the muzzle on behind the neck for a few seconds, and then take it off soon afterwards.
 Do this on a number of occasions gradually increasing the time the muzzle is left on from seconds to minutes and then longer.
 Make sure it is not too restrictive and tight around the mouth and nose as this can restrict drinking and breathing and could distress the dog.

-How to fit a basket muzzle on a dog
+How to correctly fit a basket muzzle on a dog

 Below is a two-minute video of Scooby the Staffie as I work with the owners to ensure that the Baskerville Ultra Muzzle we got him fits correctly.
 Now, because dog's muzzle shapes vary so much, it's not an easy task for me to state exactly how to go about this.
 Flat faced dogs can present particular problems with muzzle sizing as it can get in their eyes and cause all sorts of rubbing issues due to a misfit.
 If you find yourself in this position and own a dog that must be muzzled in public, then search online for 'handmade muzzles' and various options are open to you.
 This particular issue aside, you can either order a couple of sizes that you think will do the job and return the one you don't need, or another approach is to take your dog to a large pet store and to request that you take a couple out to the car for fitting purposes and come back to pay for the one that fits.
 There is a simple muzzle fitting guide on Amazon for the Baskerville Ultra muzzle that I use.

 Ensure there is enough room around the muzzle itself and that the tip of the nose is not pressed against the end of the muzzle.
 Er on the spacious side rather than to be restrictive.
-A quick tip re plastic shaped muzzles, if you find that it is too narrow and maybe needs to be widened for comfort.
+A quick tip re plastic shaped muzzles, if you find that it is too narrow and maybe needs to be widened for comfort as for some dogs it can be too narrow at the sides.
 Using some thin wire, create the shape you want so that it holds the shape when resting and off the dog, and then plunge the whole muzzle in boiling water for a minute and then allow to cool and it should hold that shape once the wire has been removed.

 The earlier Baskerville muzzles are more rigid in their construction, but I still like the long snout shape for certain breeds and you might like to look at this model if your dog has a more German Shepherd shape (longer) snout for example.
 A couple of tips with this particular muzzle.
-There is a plate at the end near the nose that slides out and often gives a little more comfort.
-You can carefully snip out the hash type bars at the very front and sand the edges to allow the insertion of treats once it is on.
+There is a plate at the end near the nose that slides out and often gives a little more room/comfort.
+I usually remove this and the dog is more comfortable as a result.
+You can also carefully snip out the hash type bars at the very front and sand the edges to allow the insertion of treats once it is on.

 Possible reasons for muzzling your dog